Pfern/ELB17S/NGS.md

 **NOTE**: Some technologies (such as Illumina) allow reading a fragment from both ends.
 This so called paired-end data (compared to single-end) generates two synchronized fastq files, where each line on one file has a corresponding line on the other file for the same fragment (from the opposite end).
 In this case, the reverse read (R2) is usually of worse quality than the forward read (R1).

-**Task**: Open a terminal. type 'fastqc' and press enter.
+**TASK**: Open a terminal. type 'fastqc' and press enter.
 The graphical interface of FastQC should appear.
 Open the file MiSeq_76bp.fastq.gz inside of the folder fastq_examples.
 Look at the different plots you obtained.
 Next, open the file MiSeq_250bp.fastq.gz.
 Press the green button when you ran FastQC on both cases.

-**Task**: In a terminal window, go to the folder fastq_examples.
+**TASK**: In a terminal window, go to the folder fastq_examples.
 Type 'fastqc *.fastq.gz' and press enter.
 What did you obtain?
 Inspect all files and compare the different technologies.
 Illumina machines generate shorter reads, usually all with the same length.
 Pacbio and nanopore generate (much) longer reads, with diverse read lengths, and of a poorer quality.
 Illumina generates many more reads, making both technologies complementary to each other (this will become clearer when we look at specific applications).
 Finally, you can also notice that, independently of the technology, the quality of base quality tends to decrease along the length of the read.

 ### Filtering and Trimming